segmentio/segment-docs/src/connections/destinations/catalog/salesforce/index.md

 ## Group

 `.group()` calls will now create or update **Account Objects** inside Salesforce.
 When we receive a group call, similar to the `.identify()` call, we will first check using the `groupId` to see if the Account Object already exists in your SF account.
 Depending on the response, we will update that object or create a new one.
+Creating/updating Accounts is the default behavior of `group` events.
+If you would like to customize this you can do so leveraging [Actions](#custom-actions)

 Take this sample `.group()` call that you might send to Segment: